hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 )
 ```

-A locaton instance would be as follows:
+A lat/long instance would be as follows:

 ```
 PropertyValue(
     name='origin',
-    data_type=PropertyDefinition.DataType.LOCATION,
+    data_type=PropertyDefinition.DataType.LAT_LONG,
-    location_value=Location(
+    lat_long_value=LatLong(
         latitude=44977753,
         longitude=-93265015)
 )
 ```

-Due to the use of protobuf, the default values for Locaton would be `(0, 0)`.
+Due to the use of protobuf, the default values for `LatLong` would be `(0, 0)`.
-While this is a valid location, it could be used to indicate an error, depending
+While this is a valid lat/long, it could be used to indicate an error, depending
 on the choice of the smart-contract implementer.

 ## Schema Example